 Please read this message about Wiigwaasikaa on the

 Children's Peace Theatre grounds, and all the good work they are doing.

 What we do

 Children’s Peace Theatre uses the arts and artistic creativity as critical tools for personal and social transformation.
 Our mandate is to co-create a culture of peace using an arts based, intergenerational and holistic approach that cultivates ecological, social and spiritual resilience with the individual and the community.
-We centre the voices of racialized communities and leverage our power in the arts sector to co-create imaginative solutions for equitable and fair futures for all.
+We centre the voices of BIPoC communities to co-create imaginative solutions for equitable and fair futures for all.

 Our flagship program Peace Camp provides opportunities for children and youth to work with professional artists to create public presentations that speak to the issues impacting their lives, while learning skills in Conflict Transformation.

-We also provide Conflict Transformation Workshops for Schools, Community groups and the Workplace to create more equitable and inclusive spaces.
+Conflict Transformation Workshops are arts based workshops for Schools, Community groups and the Workplace to create more equitable and inclusive spaces.

 Read our Artistic Manifesto here

 Children's Peace Theatre | 305 Dawes Road, Toronto, Ontario, M4B 2E2